Republic-AI/Republic/README.md

     Open your web browser and go to `http://localhost:3000`.

-## Multi-Agent Example: Copy Transaction
+## Multi-Agent Example: Monitor & Copy Transactions

 This example demonstrates a pre-built multi-agent system for monitoring and copying transactions.

 1.  **Access the Multi-agent Marketplace:** In the left sidebar, click on the "Multi-agent Marketplace" section.
-2.  **Create the Flow:** Click the "Copy Transaction" button.
+2.  **Create the Flow:** Click the "**Monitor & Copy Transactions**" button.
 This will automatically create and connect the following nodes:
     *   **Instruction Sticker:** Provides instructions on how to use the flow.
     *   **Twitter KOL List:** Add Twitter accounts of Key Opinion Leaders (KOLs) to monitor.
     *   **Twitter Agent:**  Fetches tweets from the specified KOLs.  **Make sure to check the "CA Mode" checkbox in the Twitter Agent's configuration.** This enables contract address extraction.